 In the US, more than 1 million hernias are treated and or repaired annually, the majority of which are inguinal hernias.3 On average, these hernia repair procedures cost approximately \$2,000 to \$2,500, representing nearly \$2.5 billion in annual health care costs.4 Opportunities for improvement for elective femoral or inguinal hernia repair are primarily found within the variation in hernia repair techniques, where utilization of optimal techniques and protocols may produce improved outcomes and potentially lower the cost of care during the episode.

-The Femoral or Inguinal Hernia Repair episode-based cost measure was recommended for development by an expert clinician committee-the Gastrointestinal Disease Management - Medical and Surgical Clinical Subcommittee-because of its impact in terms of patient population and clinician coverage, and the opportunity for incentivizing cost-effective, high-quality clinical care in this area.
-Based on the initial recommendations from the Clinical Subcommittee, the subsequent measure-specific expert workgroup provided extensive, detailed input on this measure.
+The Femoral or Inguinal Hernia Repair episode-based cost measure was selected for development based on input from an expert clinician committee-the Gastrointestinal Disease Management - Medical and Surgical Clinical Subcommittee-because of its impact in terms of patient population and clinician coverage, and the opportunity for incentivizing cost-effective, high-quality clinical care in this clinical area.
+Based on the initial recommendations from the Clinical Subcommittee, the subsequent measure-specific clinician expert workgroup provided extensive, detailed input on this measure.

 1 Claim payments are standardized to account for differences in Medicare payments for the same service(s) across Medicare providers.
 Payment standardized costs remove the effect of differences in Medicare payment among health care providers that are the result of differences in regional health care provider expenses measured by hospital wage indexes and geographic price cost indexes (GPCIs) or other payment adjustments such as those for teaching hospitals.
-For more information, please refer to the "CMS Price (Payment) Standardization - Detailed Methods" documents posted on the CMS Price (Payment) Standardization - Detailed Methods" documents posted on the CMS Price (Payment) Standardization Overview page. (https://www.resdac.org/articles/cms-price-payment-standardization-overview)
+For more information, please refer to the "CMS Part A and Part B Price (Payment) Standardization - Basics" and "CMS Part A and Part B Price (Payment) Standardization - Detailed Methods" documents posted on the CMS Price (Payment) Standardization Overview page. (https://resdac.org/articles/cms-price-payment-standardization-overview).

 2 Cost is defined by allowed amounts on Medicare claims data, which include both Medicare trust fund payments and any applicable beneficiary deductible and coinsurance amounts.
-Claims data from Medicare Parts A and B are used to construct the episode-based cost measures.